 Dr Howel Williams Program Director, Save the Tasmanian Devil Program

-Sue Jones Head of School, School of Zoology, University of Tasmania
+Deputy Head of Biological Sciences and Head of Discipline - Zoology, University of Tasmania

 Rebecca Cuthill (Secretary)